Ruud Vormer

 Ruud Vormer (born 11 May 1988) is a Dutch former professional footballer who played as a central midfielder, most notably for Club Brugge.
+He is currently the manager of Royal Knokke FC.

 Club career

 Early career

-As a youngster, Vormer played for two amateur clubs from his hometown of Hoorn, Hollandia and De Blookers.
+As a youngster, Vormer played for two amateur clubs from his hometown of Hoorn, Hollandia and De Blokkers.
 Although he attracted interest from other Dutch clubs, he transferred to AZ in February 2000.

 Vormer was promoted to the AZ first team in 2006 and made his debut for the club aged 18.
 However, did not consistently play and was not given a new contract by AZ, so two years later he joined Roda JC on a free transfer.
 At Kerkrade, he soon became an important player, making the Roda JC team of the season in 2011-12.
 He then joined Feyenoord on a free transfer in the summer of 2012, after rejecting a three year extension from Roda JC.
 However, Vormer struggled for regular gametime at the Rotterdam club, and told Feyenoord he was open to a transfer.